 Jaya jaya jaya jaya he!

-Important Facts And The History About Jana Gana Mana
+Important Facts and the History Of Jana Gana Mana

-- The Indian National Congress hosted the first public performance of this Jana Gana Mana on December 27, 1911, in Calcutta on its twenty-seventh session.
+- The Indian National Congress hosted the first public performance of this Jana Gana Mana on December 27, 1911, in Calcutta in its twenty-seventh session.

 - The Bengali poet and playwright Rabindranath Tagore wrote it.